Callsign Validation and Passwords

 possible that the former holder of your call had registered with

 EchoLink.
-If you suspect that's the case, send a note to
+If you suspect that's the case, please send a note to

 Support under the topic "Validation".